dbbaskette/textProc/CONTROLS.md

 - Auto-refresh after reset operations

 ### SCDF Integration
-- The `ConsumerLifecycleService` manages RabbitMQ consumer lifecycle
+- The `ConsumerLifecycleService` manages Spring Cloud Stream binding lifecycle
-- When stopped, message consumers are paused (no messages consumed from queue)
+- When stopped, the function binding is stopped (no messages consumed from queue)
-- When started, message consumers are resumed and normal processing continues
+- When started, the function binding is resumed and normal processing continues
 - Messages remain in the queue when processing is disabled
+- Uses Spring Cloud Stream's BindingsEndpoint for proper lifecycle control

 ## Configuration